FinweLtd/doc-livesync-all/docs/user_guide/workspace.md

 ![Workspace](img/workspace_editor_1.png)

 !!! tip
-    To make space for the *Properties* panel, the *Tags* tab has been moved to the left side panel.
+    In the *Editor* screen, you will find the *Tags* tab from the left side panel.

 ---